ScreenJournal

 Use Cases: Where Voice Analysis Changes the Game

-Traditional call center QA involves supervisors manually reviewing a random sample of calls — typically 2-5% of total volume.
+Traditional call centre QA involves supervisors manually reviewing a random sample of calls, typically 2 to 5% of total volume.
 That means 95% of interactions go unreviewed.
 Problems hide in the unsampled majority.

 With AI voice analysis, every call is evaluated.
-Every interaction generates a sentiment score, an adherence rating, and a behavioral profile.
-Supervisors stop listening to random calls and start reviewing the ones that actually need attention — the outliers, the escalations, the training opportunities.
+Every interaction generates a sentiment score, an adherence rating, and a behavioural profile.
+Supervisors stop listening to random calls and start reviewing the ones that actually need attention: the outliers, the escalations, the training opportunities.
+Because the recording is retained, a flagged call can be pulled up and replayed in context.
+We go deeper on this in how AI voice analysis transforms call centre QA.

 Before: "We reviewed 12 of Maria's 400 calls this month.
 They sounded fine."